athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

 (run-tests (cljs-test-display.core/init! "app-testing"))
 ```

-<aside class="blog-post__note">Notice that we are using <code class="gatsby-code-text">run-tests</code> from figwheel.
+<aside class="blog-content__note">Notice that we are using <code class="gatsby-code-text">run-tests</code> from figwheel.
 This fn is going to automatically find all the tests we require into this file in our app and run them for us.
 It's a convenience function.</aside>

 The next step is to open your `dev.cljs.edn` file and add the following: